rhjohnstone/rhjohnstone.github.io/_pages/home.md

 ---

 Hello!
-I'm Ross, just moved back to the UK after 8 years in Tokyo, Japan.
+I'm Ross, and I've recently moved back to the UK after 8 years in Tokyo, Japan.

 I have a MMath degree in Mathematics and a DPhil (PhD) in Computational Biology from the University of Oxford, UK.
 These days I do machine learning and data science in Python.